CEPS Annual Report

 Horizon 2020 is the biggest EU Research and Innovation programme ever with over EUR 95 billion of funding available over seven years (2021 to 2027).
 It promises more breakthroughs, discoveries and world-firsts by taking great ideas from the lab to the market.
 CEPS is proud to participate in 15 Horizon 2020 projects in 2021-2022.
 We also aim to seize every opportunity available through the new Horizon Europe programme over the coming months and years.

 Our Three Year Plan

 Build up financial stability through a strong base of long-term multiannual projects, combined with shorter, fee-based projects.

-Update the research process to anticipate policy challenges, identify research priorities and ensure the quality of research methodology.
+Improve the research process to better anticipate policy challenges, identify research priorities and ensure the quality of research methodology.

-Enhance digital communications, increase the impact of research and policy outputs in the media, and modernise the CEPS brand.
+Enhance digital communications, increase the impact of research and policy outputs in the media, and consolidate the CEPS brand.

 Acquire and perform new research and policy advisory projects in strategic areas for EU policy making.

 Financial Overview and Outlook